department-of-veterans-affairs/va.gov-team/products/ask-va/engineering/test-plans/ask-va form-dash-testing-plan.md

 - Inquiries will be drafted based on the Ava Testing Framework excel.
 Each inquiry will require a Category, Topic, and Subtopic which will route to a unique Queue.
 - Additional notes such as what mocked user information will be based ( name, email, etc) and documented

-For Formal Testing: We will cover 120 flows of potential inquiry mapping
+For Formal Testing: We will cover 120 flows of potential inquiry mapping.
+This list will be provided by CRM and will be based on category,topic, and subtopic.
+There may be additional cases to test regional routing.

 ### E2E Automated Testing (Cypress)
 **Test Cases:** We'll test the full user journey, from submitting the Ask VA form to checking for responses in either the dashboard (authenticated) or the `Check the status of your question` search (unauthenticated).
 We'll test edge cases and typical user flows for both authenticated and unauthenticated users.